Steps to exporting fresh vegetables

 Undertake pesticide residue testing, if required

-The industry group may have an industry export programme for your product.
+Your industry group may have an export programme for your product.
 It may specify rules for pesticide use and residue testing.
 Contact your industry group for more information.

 If residue testing is required, MPI has recognised several laboratories that do residue analysis using specified test methods.

 Industry groups sometimes set other requirements.
 You may be able to find contact details for your product on the Horticulture Export Authority (HEA) or Horticulture New Zealand websites, or contact them for more information.